abhidya/Dydak2Canvas/README.md

 Syncs Dydaks Urgent deadlines to the canvas calendar

-# Step one, download the file
+# Step one, download the test_form.exe and config.ini

 Open the confi.ini file and add your information as follows
 ```